Jyeo-Archive/Guraedong-Debauchery-Map/README.md

 Please don't include your personal data(like your `api_key`/`APP_KEY`) or the **data of any business** when you contribute.

-5. modify script in `index.html` to display custom routes.
+5. Modify script in `index.html` to display custom routes.